Benefit Changes are a Comin'!

 - Consolidation of Substitute Teachers and Casual Staff (STACS) and Part-time Employee benefits into a new benefit package—Supplemental Package—with simplified and expanded eligibility.
 This new package will provide coverage for a larger pool of people who are not eligible for regular group employer benefits (i.e. STACS, part-time employees, working retirees under 70, and employees serving a waiting period for benefits).
 If you’re currently enrolled in our STACS or Part-time Employee benefits, no action is required on your part.

-- Including the Employee and Family Assistance Program (EFAP) as part of the Supplemental Package - the ASEBP Trustees have given initial approval for the EFAP to be included as part of the benefits offered by this new package at no cost to those who enrol.
+- The Employee and Family Assistance Program (EFAP) will be included as part of the benefits offered through this package.
+It will be included at no cost to those who enrol.
 The ASEBP Trustees see this as an investment in the health of the public education sector

 If you have questions about any of these changes, please contact us.